pedroclobo/groove-galaxy/REPORT.md

 #### 2.3.1.
 Challenge Overview

+The security challenge introduced the need to use a cryptographic solution that allow playback to quickly start in the middle of an audio stream, without compromising security.

+The original solution used the CBC block cipher mode, in which the ciphertext of a block is dependent on the ciphertext of all blocks before it.
+It makes it impossible to start playback in the middle of a stream, as the decryption of a block depends on the previous block.
+This means that the entire stream needs to be decrypted before playback can start.

 (_Describe the new requirements introduced in the security challenge and how they impacted your original design._)

 #### 2.3.2.
 Attacker Model